“It is my mission to help families, especially women of domestic violence, repair their credit and become financially healthy first time homebuyers.”

 Back in 2005, I had a friend who was a mortgage broker reach out to me needing help.
 I showed up at her office to a desk full of stacks of loose, disorganized papers.
 She had me organize the files and mail them to the mortgage companies.
 Old school.
 I enjoyed it, but sadly my friend was diagnosed with breast cancer and went into retirement.

 I knew there was a seat for me in the real estate industry.
 I studied for the real estate exam, but didn’t have the desire to be a traditional agent.
-I spent months sending emails and networking with mortgage brokers and loan originators trying to find an entry level position.
-I applied for broker assistant jobs everywhere I could.
+I spent months sending emails and networking with mortgage brokers trying to find an entry level position.
+I applied for every assistant job I could find on Indeed and LinkedIn.

 I couldn’t even get an interview.
 I was dismissed, ignorantly, because I “didn’t have experience.”
 I did. however, have exceptional transferable skills that caught the eye of a new LinkedIn connection.

 In early 2021, just a few months after having to close my marketing agency due to COVID-19, I accepted a position as a Mortgage Loan Processor.
-I have loved every minute of the work, my teammates, and loan officers.
+I have loved every minute of the work.

 I’m excited for the future.
 I’ve never felt more at peace and focused.
 It took me a long time to discover who I am and what I was meant to do.
 It is my mission to help families, especially women of domestic violence abuse, to become financially healthy homeowners.